danilnagy/dmc/_posts/2015-10-21-supervised-learning-for-interpolation.md

 This will import two modules from the scikit-learn library: the 'preprocessing' module which will let us do some necessary preparation of the data, and the 'svm' module which actually implements the SVM algorithms for Machine Learning.
 We will also import the 'numpy' library, which is a core numerical analysis library that is necessary for converting data into a format that scikit-learn can work with.
 Adding 'as np' to the import statement allows us to use the 'np' shorthand for referencing the library as opposed to its full name.

 Now go to line 165 in the document, directly below where the heat map code has been commented out.
 This is where we will write all the code for our Machine Learning implementation.
 Notice that the definition of the 'grid' list has not been commented out.
-To make sure that our analysis data is still passed correctly to the server, we will use this same grid list to make predictions and store the results.
+To make sure that our analysis data is still passed correctly to the client, we will use this same grid list to make predictions and store the results.

 First, let's create a couple of empty lists to store the feature and target data we will use to train our Machine Learning model.
 On a new line, type the following code: